Catalog of Solar Eclipse Saros Series

 The following string illustrates the sequence of the 77 eclipses in Saros 145: 14P 1A 1H 41T 20P

-The longest and shortest eclipses of Saros 145 as well as other eclipse extrema are listed below.
+The longest and shortest central eclipses of Saros 145 as well as largest and smallest partial eclipses are listed in the below.

-For an animation showing how the eclipse path changes with each member of the series, see Saros 145 Animation.
+For an animation showing how the eclipse path changes with each member of the series, see Animation of Saros 145.

 TD of